-2. Section 8 Moderate Housing Rehabilitation Program - Unit Based Assistance
+5. Section 8 Moderate Housing Rehabilitation Program - Unit Based Assistance WAITING LIST CURRENTLY CLOSED

-The Authority maintains contracts with landlords totaling 15 units in the Moderate Rehabilitation Program.
-The tenant generally pays 30% of adjusted income towards rent and utilities and the Authority pays the balance of contract rent directly to the property owner.
-The Housing Subsidy under the Section 8 Mod Rehab program remains with the unit.
-If the family moves, they lose their housing subsidy.
+HAGC maintains contracts with landlords totaling 7 units in the Moderate Rehabilitation Program.
+The tenant generally pays 30% of their adjusted monthly income towards rent and utilities and HAGC pays the balance of contract rent directly to the property owner.
+The Housing Subsidy under the Section 8 Mod Rehab Program remains with the unit.
+If the family moves, the family loses their housing subsidy.